 Notably, differences in impact across subsamples are remarkable in this case.
-As shown in column 12, while students of the 2010 cohort who came from low-quality schools increased their access to top preuniversitarios by 51.1 per cent, students from the same cohort but from high-quality schools increased access by 33.7 per cent, students of the 2011 cohort and low-quality schools increased their access by 33.9 per cent, and students from that cohort but from high-quality schools increased their access by only 19 per cent.
-All the differences in impacts across subgroups are statistically significant at the 1 per cent level.
+As shown in column 12, while students of the 2010 cohort who came from low-quality schools increased their access to top preuniversitarios by 51.1 per cent, students from the same cohort but from high-quality schools increased access by 33.7 per cent, students of the 2011 cohort and low-quality schools increased their access by 33.9 per cent, and students from that cohort but from high-quality schools increased their access by an students from that cohort but from high-quality schools increased their access by an students across subgroups are statistically significant at the 1 per cent level.